buddhaman/AnymaEngine/Readme.md

  - IDEA: Sensor: Average direction and distance of a certain type of agent in the neighbourhood as sensor.

 #### TODO
+- Make graph in real seconds as units.
 - FUN: Make a creature editor.
+- Modular sensor and actuator system + editor.
 - FUN: Make a mass-add feature.
 - FUN: Make a mass-death feature.
 - FUN: Make a mutation gun.
 Radiation.
 - Change to local coordinates instead of fov, this is easier to work with.
 - Make boid-like inputs with average position and average velocity of nearby agents.
 - Change charge such that they can charge partly and agents get feedback on the amount of charge they have.
-- Modular sensor and actuator system + editor.
 - Make carnivores brighter so you can see them better.
 - Custom text rendering.
 - Create simple entity system.